 (3) Outside of ordinary meetings agreements may be reached in writing, provided at least 5 members agree to this method.

 (4) Minutes of the meetings of Church Council shall be kept.
-They shall be signed by the Chairman and one other member.
+They shall be signed by the chair and one other member.

 (5) Church Council shall enact its own Rules of Procedure.